AIM-RAGTune/rag-tuning-governance/README.md

 RAGTune is a governance framework for RAG policy promotion.
 RAG Compass is a candidate optimizer within the framework.
 Current evidence supports RAGTune governance value more strongly than RAG Compass optimizer superiority.

+Multiple Layers of Optimization Categories ————————————
+Enterprise / customer policy
+        ↓
+Business domain
+        ↓
+Use case and workflow
+        ↓
+User population and role
+        ↓
+Corpus and RAG asset class
+        ↓
+Access, privacy, and entitlement
+        ↓
+Query or task classification
+        ↓
+Quality and risk requirements
+        ↓
+Cost, latency, and capacity constraints
+        ↓
+Available models, retrievers, and tools
+        ↓
+Validated RAGTune promotion decision

 ## Current Strongest Result

 The strongest current result is a CRAG mock-API validation run: